jitsi-contrib/jitsi-helm/docs/manuals/releasing.md

   ```
 - Review the diff for [/docs/index.yaml](/docs/index.yaml).
 Sometimes Helm adds
   a new release to the index and also changes timestamps for **all** old
-  releases as well.
-So, discard these from the commit.
+  releases as well. **Fix the corrupted timestamps by discarding those hunks
+  from the staged changes.**
 - Add the release files and index changes, commit and push:
   ```bash
   git add ...